-While residents wait to be able to return to their homes, many are put into rescue shelters.
-Most victims of which, need survival supplies.
-People around the country, whether they have been effected or not, have pulled together to help those in need.
-Some have volunteered their time to transport residents around in the flood waters.
+While residents wait to return to their homes, many are put into rescue shelters — most of which are in need of survival supplies.
+People around the country, whether effected or not, have pulled together to help those in need.
+Some have volunteered their time to transport residents around the flood waters.
 Others have developed donation websites.
 These relief efforts have all relied on communication.
 Technology is playing a critical role in helping those in need, for those in shelters and back in their homes.
-Below are a few of the many ways technology can mean life or death for individuals in the place of a natural disaster.
+Below are a few of the many ways technology can mean life or death for individuals in the midst of a natural disaster.

-While we cannot prevent natural disasters, or seem to be able to predict soon enough when and where they will hit, we do have the power to develop new technologies and apps that make weathering and recovering from the storm much easier.
+While we cannot prevent natural disasters, or even fully predict when and where they will hit, we do have the power to develop new technologies and apps that make weathering and recovering from the storm much easier.
 Disasters have a way of bringing out the best and most generous of the human spirit; technology simply allows that light to shine through.

-The worst of Harvey and Irma have passed, but the urgency of need is still great for many — both in the US and in the Virgin Islands, Puerto Rico, and the Bahamas.
+The worst of Harvey and Irma have passed, but the urgency of need is still great for many — both in the U.S. and the Virgin Islands, Puerto Rico, and The Bahamas.
 Those who have been evacuated or isolated for extended periods of time are in dire need for many basic, everyday items.
 Below is a list of organizations that are working to help victims of Harvey and Irma through monetary and other donations.